tushroy/tushar.com.bd/content/about/_index.md

 menu = "main"
 +++
 <p align="center">
 	Tushar Roy is a tech lover.
-He love to read about astrophysics and computers.
+He loves to read about astrophysics and computers.
 </p>